unode/deep-learning-intro/_episodes/02-keras.md

 teaching: 0
 exercises: 0
 questions:
+- "What is a neural network?"
 - "How do I compose a Neural Network using Keras?"
 - "How do I train this network on a dataset"
 - "How do I get insight into learning process"
 - "How do I measure the performance of the network"
-- "What happens to the number of parameters if you add another layer?"

 objectives:
 - "Explain what a classification task is"